Customizing Table Properties

 , Save and New

-, Save and Next
+, and Save and Next

 The ability to hide New